Gozala/workspace/pages/w3 accounting.md

-- I have been advocating for a controversial idea of doing all of our "accounting" using
+- I have been advocating for a controversial idea of doing all of our "accounting" using [[w3-account]] data model.
+Accounting as in:
+  > **the system of recording and summarizing business and financial transactions and analyzing, verifying, and reporting the results**